Hot Take: Glamping Is Better in the Snow

 Montana Tree House Retreat

 An outdoor adventurer’s dream, this tree house is set on seven acres of private woodland close to Glacier National Park and Whitefish Mountain Ski Resort.
 The two-story, 500-square-foot tree house is accessed by a spiral staircase that wraps around a Douglas fir tree.
-There are two deck areas—one on each floor—and a full kitchen, and the cabin sleeps up to four: There’s a master suite with a queen-sized bed, and the padded bench couches in the common area can be used as additional beds.
+There are two deck areas—one on each floor—and a full kitchen.
+The cabin sleeps up to four: a master suite with a queen-size bed and padded bench couches in the common area that can serve as additional beds.
 Sure there’s Wi-Fi, but you might not need it: When you’re not out enjoying the snow, you might find that rather than scrolling through Instagram, you’d prefer to curl up with a mug of tea and take in the winter wonderland from your lofty vantage point.

 With 360-degree views of the snowy Finnish countryside, these luxurious glass igloos raise the bar on glamping.